 Join our team

-As our growth is dependent on membership numbers, we are not currently hiring; however, we are beginning to look for the right individuals to join our organization.
+We are looking for the right individuals to join our organization.
 We are looking for board-certified Family Physicians and LPNs who are passionate about giving excellent patient care, enjoy working as part of a team, and are comfortable with working in an innovative new model of care.
 Because we do healthcare differently, we do not need any clerical or billing staff.

 See our Physician Recruitment page for more information.